bengen343/superset-on-gcp-cloud-run/README.md

 This repository contains:
 * ```.devcontainer```: folder containing the files that will create a VS Code development container.
-* ```setup-scripts```: folder that contains a collection of shell scripts to setup and configure Google Cloud Platform (GCP) services.
+* ```setup-scripts```: folder that contains a collection of shell scripts to set up and configure Google Cloud Platform (GCP) services.
 These scripts can be customized for your needs but they shouldn't require any customization as they rely on environment variables from the VS Code development container which you'll set in ```.env.template```.
 * ```src```: folder that contains the files to build the Google Cloud Run Service.
 * ```.env.template``` to allow you to set environment variables with the values for your deployment.